 In 2017, the Program's Operating Procedures were revised to incorporate a "value component" requirement.
 This component requires a GPO to meet specified quantitative or qualitative criteria to become accredited or maintain accreditation.
 This is intended to focus usage of GPOs on those entities that (a) have the resources and scale in the marketplace sufficient to optimize the value of master agreements they procure, or (b) otherwise meet unique needs of the institutions.
 This value component requirement was applied for the first time in the 2018 accreditation cycle.
 Before being allowed to apply for accreditation, a GPO must secure, from one or more U. T. System institutions' chief procurement officers, a nomination to the U. T. System Office of Collaborative Business Services for accreditation, supported by information indicating that the nominee meets the required value component test.

-With assistance from the U. T. System Office of Collaborative Business Services, one new GPO application was considered in the 2019 accreditation cycle.
-The application was rejected, and the applicant was informed of key concerns with its sourcing processes, and of its right to reapply for accreditation in the next annual cycle.
-Additionally, all GPOs previously accredited were reviewed, resulting in each GPO's accreditation being continued, with one exception.
-One GPO had its accreditation revoked for failing to meet the accreditation program's procedures.
+With assistance from the U. T. System Office of Collaborative Business Services, three new GPO applications were considered in the 2020 accreditation cycle.
+One application was rejected, and the applicant was informed of key concerns with its sourcing processes, and of its right to reapply for accreditation in the next annual cycle.
+Additionally, all GPOs previously accredited were reviewed, resulting in each GPO's accreditation being continued.

 - E&I Cooperative Services, Inc.